datakurre/plonecli/README.rst

 ============

 We install plonectl in the global user site-packages, so that we can use it in multible projects.

-Versions newer than 0.1.1b4 are installable like any other package with pip:

 .. code-block:: console